bitplane/uh-halp-data/README.md

 Making a dataset for command line help completion.

+## Requirements

+* Run on Ubuntu
+* Install Docker
+* Install make

+It uses Docker, so it won't work in a container.

 ## Steps

 1. Get a list of all binaries in Ubuntu's package manager